-Animals visiting the classroom must be with a parent and approval from the teacher must be given in advance.
+Animals visiting the classroom must be with a parent and approval from the Principal must be given in advance.

 School-age visitors (i.e. family relatives and friends) are not permitted to attend school as classroom guests or to ride the school bus, as the integrity of the instructional programs must be protected.

 Please remember when you are coming to volunteer, drop your child off, or pick your child up this is not a time that teachers are able to meet with you.
 If you have a concern that you wish to discuss with your child’s teacher please connect with the teacher to arrange a time.
 Be respectful of the teachers’ time.
 In the morning and afternoon, teachers need to attend to the students.
 Planning time is used for arranged meetings, collaboration with colleagues, and instructional planning.
 Even short impromptu meetings make it difficult for the teachers to meet their contractual obligations.